 The discovery of flint hand-axes in this desert indicates that Paleolithic settlers inhabited the region around half a million years ago.
 But the most remarkable remains of human habitation are the palaces built by the Damascus-based Umayyad caliphs during the early days of Islam (VII-VIII centuries CE).

 During the height of the Umayyad dynasty, architecture flourished with the cultural exchange that accompanied growing trade routes.
 By 750 CE, when the Umayyad dynasty was overthrown by the Abbasids of Baghdad, a richly characteristic Muslim architecture was evolving, owing considerably to the cosmopolitan influence of builders and craftsmen drawn from Egypt, Mesopotamia and elsewhere throughout the region.

 Today it is possible to see many relics of the early and medieval Islamic periods in Jordan.
 Dotted throughout the steppe-like terrain of eastern Jordan and the central hills are numerous historic ruins, including castles, forts, towers, baths, caravan inns and fortified palaces.
-Known collectively as the desert castles or desert palaces, they were originally part of a chain stretching from north of Damascus down to Khirbet al-Mafjar, near Ariha (or Jericho).
+Known collectively as the desert castles, they were originally part of a chain stretching from north of Damascus down to Khirbet al-Mafjar, near Ariha (or Jericho).